-The FIPJP has just released a new/revised version of the international rules of petanque.
-You can download a copy of the 2020 version of the rules (in pdf format) from the FIPJP or CEP web sites.
-You can also download a copy of the new version (in pdf or docx format) from our archives page.
-Our archives page also has files generated by Microsoft Word showing the differences between the 2016 rules and the 2020 rules.
-There is also a link to a quick online reference page where you can easily read the rules on your smart phone.
+The FIPJP has just released a new version of the international rules of petanque.
+You can download a copy of the 2020 version (pdf) from the FIPJP or CEP web sites.
+You can also download a copy (pdf, docx) from our archives page, which also has files showing the differences between the old and new versions, and a quick online reference page where you can easily read the rules on your smart phone.

-Here is an overview of the changes in the 2020 rules.
-First I list some minor changes to the rules, then I list the more substantial changes.
+Here is our overview of the changes in the 2020 rules.

 Substantive changes to the rules